shopware/admin-api-reference/docs/guides/Quick Start/02-product-management.md

       "type": "string"
     },
     "active": {
-      "description": "when active is `true`, product recommendation is visible", "type": "boolean"
+      "description": "When active is `true`, product recommendation is visible", "type": "boolean"
     },
     "limit": {